Camillaneri/NiftyApp/README.md

 2. **supa_survey1.js** is devolved to posting on the respective table on Supabase, the answers given by the user in this second page.

 **Supabase data**
-The table on supabase related to the first survey is composed as follows:
+The table on Supabase related to the first survey is composed as follows:

 | Column name   | Data type | Description |
 | ----------- | ----------- | ----------- |